RonghaiHe/notes_vitepress/docs/Math/Engineering_Methods/linear_ODE7.md

 if the functions $u_1, u_2,\cdots, u_n$ are linearly dependent, then the determinant The following determinant vanishes if the functions are linearly dependent; otherwise, they are linearly independent

-::: tip Lemma: Wronskian determinant
+::: tip Lemma: Wronskian determinant [core]
 The vanishing of the Wronskian determinant is necessary but not sufficient for linear dependence.
 The functions are **linearly independent** if this determinant does not **vanish**, i.e.:
 $$